zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Token Authentication

-Let us now activate token authencation.
+Let us now activate token authentication.
 This avoids sending login/passwords in each request, and is much more efficient for the server because cryptographic password hashing functions are *designed* to be very slow.